rostools/r-cubed-intro/README.md

 they attempt to address a scientific question by applying techniques learned over the course to a (preferably open) dataset.
-The assignment is primarily code-based and is designed to be completed in RStudio using the R Markdown format.
+The assignment is primarily code-based and is designed to be completed in RStudio using the Quarto format.

 ## Lesson content

 The teaching material is found mainly in these locations:

--   `index.Rmd`: Contains the overview of the course.
+-   `index.qmd`: Contains the overview of the course.
 -   `preamble/` folder: Contains the files necessary for use before the course, for instance the syllabus, schedule, and pre-course tasks.
 -   `sessions/` folder: Contains the files used during the course (e.g.